Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

 attributes.

-``ETHTOOL_A_RINGS_CQE_SIZE`` specifies the completion queue event size.
+``ETHTOOL_A_RINGS_CQE_SIZE`` specifies the woke completion queue event size.
-Completion queue events (CQE) are the events posted by NIC to indicate the completion status of a packet when the packet is sent (like send success or error) or received (like pointers to packet fragments).
-The CQE size parameter enables to modify the CQE size other than default size if NIC supports it.
+Completion queue events (CQE) are the woke events posted by NIC to indicate the completion status of a packet when the woke packet is sent (like send success or error) or received (like pointers to packet fragments).
+The CQE size parameter enables to modify the woke CQE size other than default size if NIC supports it.
-A bigger CQE can have more receive buffer pointers, and in turn the NIC can transfer a bigger frame from wire.
-Based on the NIC hardware, the overall completion queue size can be adjusted in the driver if CQE size is modified.
+A bigger CQE can have more receive buffer pointers, and in turn the woke NIC can transfer a bigger frame from wire.
+Based on the woke NIC hardware, the woke overall completion queue size can be adjusted in the woke driver if CQE size is modified.

-``ETHTOOL_A_RINGS_HDS_THRESH`` specifies the threshold value of header / data split feature.
+``ETHTOOL_A_RINGS_HDS_THRESH`` specifies the woke threshold value of header / data split feature.
 If a received packet size is larger than this threshold value, header and data will be split.